How much do builders earn?

 The average weekly earnings of a builder will depend on their day rate, which can range from around £50 per day for an apprentice up to £308 per day for a business owner.

-Here are some of the average figures for how much a builder earns a week, along with their average day rate:
+Here are some figures for how much a builder earns a week, along with the average builder day rate:

 How much money do builders make a month?

-As we’ve mentioned, the exact amount of money that a builder makes a month will depend on experience, skills and where you live in the country.
+As we’ve mentioned, the exact amount of money that a builder makes a month will depend on different factors.
+These include experience level, attained skills, and where you work.

-Based on the salaries listed above, here are the average take-home figures for how much money builders make a month in the UK:
+Based on the salaries listed above, here are the take-home figures for the average monthly builder salary in the UK:

 How much does a builder apprentice or builder’s apprentice earn?